-- Persisted statistics data is removed, starting with the oldest (one month at a time). - Persisted alerts are removed for filters that report further alerts.
+• Persisted statistics data is removed, starting with the oldest (one month at a time).

 Usually, either of the above automatically resolves the situation and makes room for new data.
 Depending on the disk usage configuration and the kind of data that contributes to exceeding the limit it can occur that the limit continues to be exceeded.
-In this case, the Management Center does not store new alerts or metrics data.
+In this case, the Management Center does not store new metrics data.
 Other data (like configurations and account information) is still stored as they hardly cause larger data volumes.